Online Computer Science Programs - No GRE or GMAT Required

 The College of Science and Engineering at the University of Minnesota (UM) offers a hybrid master of computer science (MCS) degree.
 This is a coursework-only degree meaning a final research project and final oral exam are not required for graduation.
 Most courses are offered online, except for some classes and assessments students must complete on campus.

 Students receive academic and career support from academic advisors, peer and research groups, and the department program administrator.
-The online courses are delivered via UNITE Distributed Learning, and UM staff in this program provides technical support for synchronous presentations and assessments.
+The online courses are delivered via UNITE Distributed Learning, and UM staff in this program provide technical support for synchronous presentations and assessments.
 A unique feature of the UNITE program is that non-residents can pay resident tuition rates during the semesters they are not enrolled in on-campus sections.

 Graduates from this program are prepared to work for local and global companies such as Dell Compellent, General Mills, Medtronic, and Oracle.